 The conference will include 24 educational sessions, networking opportunities, a pre-conference session, and more.
 Continuing Education credits will be available for workshop sessions.
-The full conference agenda, including workshop sessions, will be published in April 2021.
+The full conference agenda, including workshop sessions, will be published in the summer of 2021.

 Twenty-four proposals will be selected for 60- and 75-minute workshops.
 Sessions will be grouped into four tracks: policy, practice, workforce, and a fourth track that will be determined based on proposals that fall outside our three traditional themes.
 Proposals that do not fit well within the policy, practice, and workforce tracks should focus on new research or trending and emerging issues that would be of interest to health centers and all those serving the underserve.
 While content will cover a wide range of clinical, administrative, and advocacy topics, we encourage you to consider how your workshop promotes health equity.

 Workshops in this track should focus on local, state, or national efforts to eliminate health disparities and promote health equity through advocacy or policy development.
 This could include completed or developing initiatives, but should document the partnerships, replicable strategies, and results of efforts that brought increased access to care or improved quality outcomes to underserved communities.

 Workshops in this track should focus on innovative practices to deliver health care to underserved populations and communities, especially those where health disparities exist.
 Workshop content might include clinical practice guidelines, pilot projects, community outreach and partnerships, and more.
 Key clinical areas are primary care, oral health care, behavioral health, vision services, pharmacy, health information technology, and emergency response.